The Magisterium

 in The Catholic Church and its Magisterium.

-Catholics are humble enough to know that, and to accept that
+Catholics are humble aware of that, and they accept that

 this august body has done a better job of it that than they – or